-Thus far, the Colorado Climate Center has collected data from summer and fall 2019, and prepared stations for winter 2019.
-The project has net five new stations.
-This project now supports a total of 37 reporting locations, and uses data from an additional 14 (either state mesonet or National Weather Service sites).
+Thermometer Deployment Scheme 2020: The project has net five new stations.
+This project now supports a total of 37 reporting locations, and uses data from an additional 14 (either Colorado State Mesonet or National Weather Service sites).

-In Montezuma County, two stations were added, but two stations were retired (McElmo E, and Cortez NW 2).
-The two added sites are west of Yellow Jacket, which was one of the largest "exploration opportunity" areas identified in FY 2019.
-Area west of Yellow Jacket benefits from both warmer nighttime winter temperatures than Cortez, and rich soil profiles according to modeled and observational data.
+In Montezuma County, two stations were added (Yellow Jacket 2W, Yellow Jacket 4W), but two stations were retired (McElmo E, and Cortez NW 2).
+The two added sites are west of Yellow Jacket (Fig. 3), which was one of the largest "exploration opportunity" areas identified in FY 2019.
+The area west of Yellow Jacket benefits from both warmer nighttime winter temperatures than Cortez, and rich soil profiles according to modeled and observational data.
 Thanks to enthusiastic study participants, coverage in Fremont County has increased by five stations.
-This includes expanding coverage to the Florence and Portland areas.
+This includes expanding coverage to the Florence and Portland areas (Fig. 4).

-Fig. 1: Thermometer placement in Montezuma County.
+Fig. 3: Thermometer placement in Montezuma County.
 Red = National Weather Service site.
 Green = State Mesonet site.
 Yellow = Study-specific site.

-Fig. 2: Thermometer placement in Fremont County.
+Fig. 4: Thermometer placement in Fremont County.
 Red = National Weather Service site.
 Green = State Mesonet site.
 Yellow = Study-specific site.

-Web Presence: The Colorado Climate Center has created a webpage with some general information about Colorado weather's relation to viticultural success (http://climate.colostate.edu/climate_wine.html).
+Web Presence: The Colorado Climate Center has created a webpage with some general information about Colorado weather's relation to viticultural success (http://climate.colostate.edu/climate\wine.html).
 This content has been shared via social media.